saintUche/Pharmacy-sort/README.md

 Pandas could have been used to read data files instead.
 Concurrency programming could have been used as it take arouf 10min to generate list

+Made in November in 2020, uploaded in 2022